edcarp/python-intermediate-esces/_episodes/03-index-slice-subset.md

 ## Subsetting Data using Criteria

+*** NB we need to have a new column of data representing the 'year' for this secion

 We can also select a subset of our data using criteria.
 For example, we can select all rows that have a year value of 2002: